gustybear-research/webpages_vip_mm_comm_sens_monet_2022_spring/01_proposal/proposal.md

 In order to experiment with different antenna orientations, we plan on using a moving stage.
 The antennas will be mounted on the X-LHM-E series, which is a motorized linear stage with built-in controllers and motor controllers.
 This will allow us to simulate the antenna mounted on a moving vehicle and determine optimal spacing and orientation.

 <img src="https://github.com/gustybear-research/webpages_vip_mm_comm_sens_monet_2022_spring/blob/main/01_proposal/images/moving_stage.png">

-Rayleigh's Criterion tells us about the distinguishability of a signal.
-If the distance between transmitters is such that the following equation is true:

-then the resultant vectors in the channel matrix come out to be orthogonal.

 When transmitters send signals simultaneously, there is a challenge for the receivers to distinguish each signal.
 Since there is a linear relationship between the signal's parameters, finding the “matrix” (pre-setup scalar) for the computer will help receivers to identify which transmitter the signal is from.